Ayo-Faleye, Vermont Catamounts host the Binghamton Bearcats - WTOP News

 Burlington, Vermont; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Ileri Ayo-Faleye and Vermont host Tymu Chenery and Binghamton in America East action Thursday.
+BOTTOM LINE: Vermont takes on Binghamton in a matchup of America East teams.

-The Catamounts are 5-1 in home games.
-Vermont is 4-5 in games decided by 10 or more points.
+The Catamounts are 5-1 on their home court.
+Vermont ranks eighth in the America East in rebounding with 30.1 rebounds.
+Ileri Ayo-Faleye paces the Catamounts with 4.6 boards.

-The Bearcats are 1-2 in conference play.
-Binghamton is third in the America East with 25.1 defensive rebounds per game led by Gavin Walsh averaging 8.0.
+The Bearcats have gone 1-2 against America East opponents.
+Binghamton is 2-1 in games decided by less than 4 points.

-The Catamounts and Bearcats square off Thursday for the first time in conference play this season.

-TOP PERFORMERS: TJ Hurley is scoring 14.3 points per game with 2.5 rebounds and 1.3 assists for the Catamounts.
+TOP PERFORMERS: TJ Hurley is scoring 14.3 points per game and averaging 2.5 rebounds for the Catamounts.

 LAST 10 GAMES: Catamounts: 5-5, averaging 66.1 points, 31.8 rebounds, 12.5 assists, 6.9 steals and 4.6 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 61.8 points per game.